 For Westmount Medical Pharmacy, it means empowering people with diabetes with knowledge and providing tools crucial for making them active partners in the Diabetes management team.
 Our services include:

 - In-depth information about diabetes, its complications, and treatment

 - Appropriate self-care skills

 - A positive attitude

-Westmount Medical Pharmacy takes its commitment to helping diabetic patients to the next level.
-As our valued customer, you now enjoy free counselling by a qualified diabetes educator and dietician on appointments for personalized counselling on managing and controlling diabetes.
+Westmount Medical Pharmacy takes its commitment to help diabetic patients to the next level.
+As our valued customer, you now enjoy free counseling by a qualified diabetes educator and dietician for personalized counseling on managing and controlling diabetes.
 This applies even to individuals who may be in pre-diabetic stages and not witnessed the onset of diabetes as yet.

-We offer three stages of prevention program at our pharmacy that includes:
+We offer three stages of prevention program at our pharmacy that include:

-Primary prevention: targets people by early diagnosis through screening programs before onset of the disease.
-All people at risk are regularly screened and encouraged at our centre to pursue a healthy life-style, including a healthy diet, adequate exercise and weight control.
+Primary prevention: targets people by early diagnosis through screening programs before the onset of the disease.
+All people at risk are regularly screened and encouraged at our center to pursue a healthy lifestyle, including a healthy diet, adequate exercise, and weight control.

-Secondary prevention: is to prevent the onset of complications in those who are already diagnosed to have diabetes.
-This can be achieved by meticulous control of diabetes under our guidance, with the help of diet, physical activity, prescribed drugs and lifestyle modification process.
+Secondary prevention: is to prevent the onset of complications for those who are already diagnosed with diabetes.
+This can be achieved by meticulous control of diabetes under our guidance with the help of diet, physical activity, prescribed drugs, and lifestyle modification process.

 Tertiary prevention: aims at limiting physical disability and rehabilitation measures in those who have already developed diabetic complications and to prevent them from going into end-stage complications of diabetes.